seanzhang98/homebridge-mqtt-Phicomm-DC1/README.md

 | ids | | No | An array with the numbers 1 to `relayCount` | An array that contains the IDs for each device IN ORDER, so the first element is the first name and so on. |
 | onValue | | No | `"true"` | The value the device sends as 'on'. |
 | offValue | | No | `"false"` | The value the device sends as 'off'. |

-## Roadmap

-- [ ] Add support for SSL on the MQTT connection.
-- [x] Allow to specify custom ids instead of numbers from 1 - relayCount.
-- [ ] Log less errors when something occurs.
-- [ ] Add ability to detect when the power strip goes online or offline.
-- [ ] Add UI support.

 ## Bugs